gazayas/musician/readme.md

 When the `key_change()` method is called, an option is passed as the second argument.<br/>
 This determines how the chords of the song are changed.

-As seen in the function, the last argument is an option.
 There are 4 options that can be chosen from
 ```ruby
 :sharp # This is the same as :default